mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

         )
 ```

 We may conclude that the indirect effect is the difference between the total and the direct effect, c.1%, and we are done.
-That NIE equals TE-NDE is not always true though, so let's compute NIE from first principles then discuss why effects don't always add up.
+NIE does is not always equal to TE-NDE, though, so let's compute NIE from first principles then discuss why effects don't always add up.

 The solution to indirect effect works by asking